Turns out pickling doesn’t have to be a lengthy, tedious process, so read on pickle lovers!

 #4: Quick pickled onions in balsamic vinegar

 Then we’re on to more exotic brines, starting with onions pickled in balsamic vinegar brine.
 As you probably know balsamic vinegar is quite sweet, so you need to pair it with a more acidic vinegar for the brine.
 I based my onions on this Slovenian recipe, which originally calls for red onions.
-Since I didn’t have them I used regular yellow onions, thinly sliced in pretty rounds, and added peppercorns and mustard seeds according to the recipe (a spoonful each).
+Since I didn’t have them the first time, I used regular yellow onions, thinly sliced in pretty rounds, and added peppercorns and mustard seeds according to the recipe (a spoonful each).
 The brine is a bit different, as it needs more sugar and the whole recipe was pretty much a math assignment, because I wasn’t using a kilogram of onions.
+I also tried it with red onions and both works. 🙂

 If you’ve ever read any of my cooking blog posts you’ll know I cook by feel and my pickling is no different, so I didn’t really stick to the original recipe.
 I used 2 parts red wine vinegar, 1 part balsamic vinegar and 1 part water with 3 tablespoons of sugar and a spoon of salt for the brine and my quick pickled onions turned out very nice, so don’t be afraid to go off-road with these.